aseembits93/VLM-LLM-UQ/README.md

 passage more often than querying with the question alone?

-It uses an even-ID calibration / odd-ID evaluation split, treats the 97 unique MMBench hints as the retrieval corpus, and holds the TF-IDF retriever and depth fixed so that only the query changes.
+It uses an even-ID calibration / odd-ID evaluation split, treats the 97 unique MMBench hints as the retrieval corpus, and holds scikit-learn's TF-IDF plus cosine `NearestNeighbors` retriever and depth fixed so that only the query changes.

 ```bash
 python -m experiments.contrastive_retrieval \